Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 - With increased employee satisfaction, would hiring more staff result in better customer service?

-The 4-Day Workweek Is More Than Just Hype
+The 4-Day Workweek is More Than Just Hype

 Love it or hate it, many companies have taken the plunge into the world of four-day workweeks, and they’re not looking back.
 Looking at the benefits, it’s easy to see why—happier, more productive employees with more time to spend simply living their lives.

-- Give more paid days off.
+- Provide more paid days off

-- Increase efficiency by reducing busywork and meetings.
+- Increase efficiency by reducing busywork and meetings

 - Think creatively about how to support a better work-life balance.